cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

 #define __NR_write 4
 #define __NR_open 5
 ```
-A program controls which system call to execute by placing the system call number in register eax.
-Our target binary places the value 0x4 into register 'al' - the lower 8 bits of eax - just prior to the `int 0x80` instruction.
+To choose which system call the `int 0x80` instruction will run, the system call number is placed in register eax.
+Our target binary places the value '0x4' into register 'al' - the lower 8 bits of eax - just prior to the `int 0x80` instruction.
 Consulting the table above, we see that this corresponds to the 'write' system call.
 From the man pages, we see:

 ```
 :::console